petuum-inc/poseidon-release/User_Installation.md

 ## CUDA and CUDNN Requirements

-Currently, Poseidon only supports GPU environment so you need to install cuda and cudnn library.
+Currently, Poseidon only supports GPU environments so you need to install cuda and cudnn library.

+Determine if your GPU driver is correctly configured (for Nvidia GPU's) with `nvidia-smi` command.
+A box should show up with the installed GPUs and some stats such as temperature, etc. If this fails refer to the GPU driver instructions in the Known Issues page at the bottom of this tutorial.

 Refer to this [link](https://developer.nvidia.com/cuda-downloads) to download and install CUDA.
 Please install version 8.0.
 For Ubuntu 14.04, please directly download the `.deb` file and do installation.
 For CentOS and redHat, please directly download the  .rpm file and do installation.
 For Macintosh, please directly download the .dmg file and do installation.
 The default installation will put the toolkit into `/usr/local/cuda-8.0` and will create a symbolic folder at `/usr/local/cuda`.

 Download cuDNN v5.1 from [here](https://developer.nvidia.com/cudnn).
 Uncompress and copy the cuDNN files into the toolkit directory.
 Assuming the toolkit is installed in /usr/local/cuda, run the following commands (edited to reflect the cuDNN version you downloaded):
 ```